 DSLR Astrophotograhy Image: The Pleiades Star Cluster

 The Pleiades is a gorgeous open star cluster in the constellation Taurus.
-In the Northern Hemisphere, it is a fall-winter target for DSLR astrophotographers.
-Messier 45 is a well-known object by fans of the night sky, as the “Seven Sisters” are a stand-out visual delight amongst a sea of stars.
+In the Northern Hemisphere, it is a fall-winter astrophotography target.
+Messier 45 is a well-known object by fans of the night sky, as the “Seven Sisters” are a stand-out visual delight among a sea of stars.
 You’ll find this striking cluster of 7 stars within the constellation Taurus.

 On top of being an open star cluster, the Pleiades also contains faint reflection nebulosity, that can be seen through long exposure astrophotography.